Dogbreth

 Dogbreth is an American power pop band formed originally in Phoenix, Arizona in 2009 by main songwriter Tristan Jemsek.
 The band consists of Jemsek and an ever-revolving lineup of friends.
-They have released four full length albums, the last couple of which were on Asian Man Records.
+They have released four full-length albums, the last couple of which were on Asian Man Records.

 History

 Dogbreth, initially spelled Dogbreath, was formed in Phoenix Arizona in 2009.
 Initially intended to be a pop-punk trio where Jemsek, along with two friends from the downtown Phoenix punk scene - Austin Jackson and Brandon Scott Lemon - would each contribute songs and rotate instruments.
 Shortly after their first practice however, Jackson and Lemon moved away from the city.
 Jemsek chose to continue using the name Dogbreath for his songwriting, and in Winter of 2009 released an acoustic CD-R entitled Sickly Bright From Love.
 The ‘a’ was later dropped from the band name in an effort to distinguish itself from a Swedish band of the same name, as well as to pay homage to thrash metal pioneers Megadeth.

 On 22 July 2011 Dogbreth released their debut album Chookie on Skulltula Records, engineered at Audioconfusion in Mesa, Arizona.
 It featured initial lineup of Tristan Jemsek on guitar and lead vocals, Blue Broderick on guitar and bass, drums by Alex Cardwell with additional vocals by Brianna Johnson and Erin Wrench (the latter of which would become the band's bassist).

 After that lineup dissolved, Jemsek recorded Get Out - a 4-song EP, playing all the instruments, released on 7” by the Anxiety Machine label.
-Soon after, the band grew to a 4-piece for the first time with the addition of Erin Wrench (bass), Nathan Leach (drums), and Tyler Broderick rejoining, this time as lead guitarist.
+Soon after, the band grew to a 4-piece for the first time with the addition of Erin Wrench (bass), Nathan Leach (drums), and Broderick rejoining, this time as lead guitarist.

 This lineup went on to record Sentimental Health, the band’s second full-length album, released on 22 November 2013.